 Stop the Rush to War: Please sign this petition

 "War is violence in its most extreme forms.
 It is violence against humans, against animals and plant life, against the Earth and its bioregional ecosystems, against present and future communities that are thrust into the midst of war.
-This event is an anti-war rally.
-The purpose of this rally is to discourage and stop state-sanctioned violence of the most destructive kind.
-By nature then, this event is about non-violence and anti-violence. o and therefore the organizers of this event do not in any way encourage or condone the use of violence against others at this event."
+We must discourage and stop state-sanctioned violence of the most destructive kind.
+This is about non-violence and anti-violence."

 For all the armchair generals advocating